Terrorism – a global threat

 Terrorists continue to carry out attacks around the world.
 Many attacks have been by lone actors or small groups.
 They’re increasingly using different methods of attack, including knives and blunt objects, firearms, explosives and vehicles, and they target both locals and foreign tourists.

-You might find there’s increased security in public places, including at shopping malls, airports, clubs, restaurants, and places of worship, transportation hubs, and other soft targets frequented by tourists or major events that might attract large crowds.
+You might find there’s increased security in public places, including at shopping malls, airports, clubs, restaurants, and places of worship, transportation hubs, and other soft targets frequented by tourists or major events and holidays that might attract large crowds.

 Be cautious around locations likely to be possible terrorist targets.
 Remain vigilant and be aware of your surroundings.